frigus02/opentelemetry-application-insights/README.md

 ## Usage

-Configure a OpenTelemetry pipeline using the Application Insights exporter and start creating spans (this example requires the **reqwest-client** feature):
+Configure a OpenTelemetry pipeline using the Application Insights exporter and start creating spans (this example requires the **opentelemetry-http/reqwest** feature):

 ```rust,no_run
 use opentelemetry::trace::Tracer as _;